 A Clockwork Orange

-Last year, fans celebrated the 50th anniversary of the ultra-violent novella A Clockwork Orange.
-Author Anthony Burgess said the work should have been forgotten, but because of Stanley Kubrick's film, it seemed destined to live on.
+Author Anthony Burgess said his novella A Clockwork Orange should have been forgotten, but because of Stanley Kubrick's film, it seemed destined to live on.
 It's the story of the barbaric passions of a British teen and the state's attempt to impose a mechanistic morality over his free-will.
-Friday, we're rebroadcasting our conversation with the scholar Andrew Biswell about A Clockwork Orange and about why Burgess said the point of the book has been widely misunderstood.
+This weekend, The Salt Lake Film Society is screening the film, so Friday, we're rebroadcasting our conversation with the scholar Andrew Biswell.
+He joined us to explain why Burgess said the point of the book has been widely misunderstood.
 (Rebroadcast)